 Singapore is an island off southern Malaysia, in the Singapore Straits.
 It has a population of more than 5.6 million, comprised of various ethnicities, mostly Chinese, Malays, and Indians.

 Singapore is the name of both the city and the country.
 It is one of the richest countries in the world.
-It certainly attracts people who want to share their living space, and coliving is becoming increasingly popular there.
+It attracts people who want to share their living space, and coliving is becoming increasingly popular there.

 One of the places to visit in Singapore is the renowned Raffles Hotel, where you can try a Singapore Sling in luxurious surroundings.
-If the hotel is closed for refurbishment (it reopens later in 2018), head to Clarke Quay and sample the bars and restaurants that abound there.
+If the hotel is closed for refurbishment (it reopened later in 2018), head to Clarke Quay and sample the bars and restaurants that abound there.

-One of the best things to do for free in Singapore is to take a tour of Baba House.
+One of the best things to do for free in Singapore is to tour Baba House.
 This building has been lovingly restored and is near Chinatown.
 You have to make an appointment to take a tour, which lasts for an hour.
 The house was, in the 1920s, home to a very wealthy Singaporean family.